vozhyk-/emacs/README.md

 ## Notice

+- This code is not completely pure.

+  It uses backend-specific functions to obtain the socket file descriptor to the display server.
+It supports X11 and Wayland.

-Commit messages are in Japanese.
+- Commit messages are in Japanese.

 ## About me